gwendalminguy/holbertonschool-system_engineering-devops/web_infrastructure_design/0-simple_web_stack.md

 This basic infrastructure, also called **LAMP Stack**, consists in:

-- A domain name (www.foobar.com resolving to 8.8.8.8)
+- A **Domain Name** (www.foobar.com resolving to 8.8.8.8)
-- A web server (Nginx) that can serve static files
+- A **Web Server** (Nginx) that can serve static files
-- An application server that can run application files
+- An **Application Server** that can run application files
-- A database (MySQL)
+- A **Database** (MySQL)

 ### 1. How does it work?

 When a client tries to connect to www.foobar.com, the browser will first check if the website has already been accessed before to get its IP address.
-If it hasn't, it will connect to a DNS Resolver, that will respond with the IP address of the web server (`8.8.8.8`).
+If it hasn't, it will connect to a **DNS Resolver**, that will respond with the IP address of the **Web Server** (`8.8.8.8`).
 The browser will then establish a connexion with it and send it an HTTP request on the correct port (`80`).
-The web server will respond with static files (HTML/CSS) to be displayed in the browser, and if dynamic content is needed, it will ask the application server.
+The **Web Server** will respond with static files (HTML/CSS) to be displayed in the browser, and if dynamic content is needed, it will ask the **Application Server**.
 This server will run the code base and interact with the database with CRUD operations to respond with the correct data.

 <br>
 <p align=center>